Home | E-Verify E-Verify(r) is a registered trademark of the U.S. Department of Homeland Security

 Ensuring Legal Authorization to Work in the U.S.

-At E Verify LLC, we provide ICE inspection representation and training.
+E Verify LLC is a registered USCIS third party agent!
 An I-9 immigration raid or worksite enforcement action is a serious event where U.S. Immigration and Customs Enforcement (ICE) inspects a workplace for unauthorized workers and compliance with immigration laws.
 Employers should be prepared to respond to this situation lawfully and responsibly.

 UPDATE